Lab Guidelines and Procedures

 - Do not request lab space more than 6 weeks in advance.
 Reservation requests more than 6 weeks out will not be scheduled unless special circumstances necessitate it.
 If continuous use of a lab is needed, researchers must submit a separate reservation request for each 6 week period.
 If a special circumstance requires you to reserve the labs early please include an explanation in the comments section of the reservation request form.

 - To ensure no lab time is wasted, each researcher will be given a maximum of roughly 10% of the total available lab space per semester.
-This equates to roughly 1,915 available subject hours per researcher per semester.
+This equates to roughly 1,969 available subject hours per researcher per semester.
 In the event you are unable to use the lab at your scheduled times, please email us to cancel your reservation as soon as possible, so other researchers may use the lab.
 Please do not schedule excess time in the lab.
-Time scheduled but not canceled will count towards your total usage.
+Time scheduled but not canceled in a timely manner will count towards your total usage.

 - Always schedule time for testing your experiment in the lab you will be using at least one week ahead of your experiment.
 Give at least two weeks notice for any software installations.
 Please review the "READ ME" document, found on every lab computer desktop.
 This document contains important computer information and it is kept updated with the latest IT recommendations.

 All labs in the Carlson School have restricted access.
 In order to gain card access to the labs you will be using, you must go through lab security training.
 Please contact the Lab Manager or the Lab Assistant at firstname.lastname@example.org to set up a training.
 After training your access to the lab will be requested.
 Please allow 48 hours for lab clearance processing.

 Behavioral lab space can be reserved for developing experiments.